 Chiling Waterfall, Selangor, Malaysia

 Malaysia is also home to some of Southeast Asia’s best camping spots and one of them is near the Sungai Chiling Waterfall.
 The campsite is located in Kuala Kubu Bharu in Selangor and is a favorite of local campers.
-The owner of the campsite, the Selangor Fisheries Department, frequently conducts research on the campsite, which is why the site is only opened to the public on certain days of the week.
+The owner of the campsite, the Selangor Fisheries Department, frequently conducts research on the campsite, which is why the site is only open to the public on certain days of the week.
 Before you make your trip to the campsite, it is best to check the opening dates and the vacancy.

 You will also need to pay a fee and a deposit if you want to camp at the Sungai Chiling Waterfall campsite.
 It is a relatively cheap fee, and each person will have to pay before they enter the campsite.
 However, the deposit will be depending on the size of your group.
 The deposit is refundable and is merely a tactic to get visitors to maintain the cleanliness of the site so if you manage to clean up before you leave, the money will be yours again.